krishauser/Klampt/Cpp/docs/Manual-Modeling.md

 - `Closed` joints, which indicate a closed kinematic loop. _Note: this is simply a placeholder for potential future capabilities; these are not yet handled in Klamp't._

-In C++ the joint type is referred to in CamelCase, while in files and in python the joint type is referred to in lowercase.
+In C++ the joint type is referred to in CamelCase, while in files the joint type is referred to in lowercase.

 **Drivers.** Although many robots are driven by motors that transmit torques directly to single DOFs, the `Robot` class can represent other drive systems that apply forces to multiple DOFs.
 For example, a cable-driven finger may have a single cable actuating three links, a mobile base may only be able to move forward and turn, and a satellite may have thrusters.
 Free-floating bases may have no drive systems whatsoever.